 Both outside of the University’s regular business hours and during them and based on the nature of the incident, survivors may choose to telephone Domestic Violence Intervention Services (or DVIS) as soon as they are able.
 The number for DVIS is 918-7HELPME or (918-743-5763).
 The reporting party may also choose to seek immediate medical attention by going to the emergency room of a local hospital.

 In cases involving potential criminal conduct, students, employees, and visitors are encouraged to additionally report acts of sexual misconduct to local law enforcement.
 The Tulsa Police Department’s phone number 918-596-9222 or 911 (for emergency situations).
-The Title IX Coordinator or appropriate Deputy Coordinator is available to assist students, employees, and visitors with questions or concerns about reporting sexual misconduct to local law enforcement.

 - POSSIBLE COURSES OF ACTION